-Term Definition Authorized Representative A person appointed by the customer to act on his or her behalf for the application process, renewing eligibility or other communications.
-Electronic Signature An electronic sound, symbol, or process attached to a document that was made by a person with intent to sign the document and is unique to the signer.
+Term Definition Authorized Representative A person or an organization appointed by the customer to act on their behalf for the application process, renewing eligibility or other communications.
+Electronic Signature An electronic or digital method of identification executed or adopted by a person with the intent to be bound by or to authenticate a record and has the same force and effect as a written signature.
+The signature must be unique to the person using it and linked to a record in a manner so that if the record is changed the electronic signature is invalidated.
 Legal representative A person authorized by law to represent the customer.
 This includes: A person appointed by a Court of Law to represent an individual; The natural or adoptive custodial parent of a minor child; or An agency appointed by a Court of Law as guardian of the customer; for example, a tribal social services (foster care) agency.
+Organization An organized body of people with a particular purpose, especially a business, society, or association.